Art Auctions in Ontario, Toronto & Canada - Online Live Art Auctions Guide

 For those interested in online bidding Ontario collections, these sites provide:

-- "Realtime bidding from compute/mobile"
+- "Realtime bidding from computer/mobile"

 - Real-time alerts if your bid gets outbid